mkg20001/docker-cmd/README.md

     "buildTagFromBuildName": {boolean=true} - Whether to automatically add a "-tag" for the build command from the name of the build description
 ```

-By default, when building an image, `docker-cm` will look in the target `Dockerfile` the `FROM` instruction in order to check if that "parent" image is described itself in the `dockerdesc.json`.
-If it is the case, and `buildParent` is true, `docker-cm` will first build the parent image.
+By default, when building an image, `docker-manager` will look in the target `Dockerfile` the `FROM` instruction in order to check if that "parent" image is described itself in the `dockerdesc.json`.
+If it is the case, and `buildParent` is true, `docker-manager` will first build the parent image.

 You can use either the `path` property or the `options._` one.